Wessel373/CMPG-323-Overview-27644227-/README.md

 ### Repositries OutLine

-The Repositories consist of 5 seperate repositories as the following:
+The Repositories consist of 5 seperate repositories as the following(Click on the links to navigate to the repositories):

 * CMPG-323-Overview-27644227
 * [CMPG-323-API Development-27644227](https://github.com/Wessel373/CMPG-323-API-Development-27644227)